cube-js/cube/guides/real-time-dashboard/content/5_deployment.md

    },
 ```

-Finally, we need to run `npm build` command inside the `dashboard-app` folder
+Finally, we need to run the `npm build` command inside the `dashboard-app` folder
 and make sure the build folder is tracked by Git.
 By default, `.gitignore`
 excludes that folder, so you need to remove it from `.gitignore`.

-Once done, commit your changes and push to Heroku 🚀
+Once done, commit your changes and push to Heroku. 🚀

 ```bash
 $ git add -A